K1D77A/Jupiter/README.md

 * Cookies work, you can get them and set them in a handler
 * no headers are not decoded beyond strings, when you grab a cookie it will be decoded

+## Todo
+* Session system
+* Set a path and cache all static content like icons, js etc
+* Authentication - although not HTTPS
+*

 # Intro

 This is just a trivial HTTP server that I have made for the fun of it.